WebAssembly/spec/spectec/test-prose/TEST.md

 5. Return (j < i).

 unrollht C ht_u1
-1. If the type of ht_u1 is deftype, then:
+1. If ht_u1 is deftype, then:
   a.
 Let deftype be ht_u1.
   b.
 Return $unrolldt(deftype).
 2. If ht_u1 is _IDX, then: